 The business world is changing.
 New regulations, competitive markets and globalization are just a few of the examples of the always and fast-paced evolution within business.
 Experts are in agreement that nowadays innovation is a key driver for growth, and recent research by McKinsey found that no less than 94% of senior executives feel that people and corporate culture are the most important drivers of innovation.
 In this course we will focus on the vital and key role of leadership in that equation.
 Topics like “how do leaders enable others to innovate?”, “how do companies benefit from happy and motivated staff members?, and “how do leaders incorporate and benefit from the disruptive qualities of technology?” will be discussed, and give students new and valuable insights into the role of leadership in long-term organizational success.

-This course will start with an intensive two-day workshop on personal and servant leadership, helping you to get familiar with some of the individual characteristics of innovative supportive leadership, and setting the stage for the first assignment; Students will work in teams and gain all the relevant and available information on leadership at Google, supported by a simple method of modelling success factors of organizations.
-During the second week each team will be connected to a company in the Utrecht area, get out the door and translate what their newly found insights could mean for their company.
+This course will start with issues on personal and servant leadership, helping you to get familiar with some of the individual characteristics of leadership supporting innovation and performance happiness.
+In the first assignment students will work in teams and gain all the relevant and available information on leadership at Google, using a simple method of modelling success factors of organizations.
+For the second assignment each team will be connected to a company in the Utrecht area, get out the door and translate what their newly found insights could mean for this organization.
 During this assignment, teams will receive intense coaching from our lecturers combined with a workshop on the fundamentals of e-leadership and the growing importance of digital systems to business innovation.
-As a final assessment, each team will present their results to the company.
+At the end of the course each team will present their results.

 NB: This course is part of the track "Innovation in European Business"